-What would you do if you found that the practice you love was causing you harm?
-Yoga teacher Patricia Sullivan shares her journey of injury, self-discovery, healing, and the safe remaking of her Headstand.
+What would you do if the practice you love was causing you harm?
+Yoga teacher Patricia Sullivan shares her journey of injury, self-discovery, healing, and remaking of her Headstand.

 I first noticed numbness in my right hand six years ago while sculpting a highly detailed model of Shiva/Shakti, destined for casting in bronze.
 Over the next few months, holding on to my sculpting tools became excruciatingly difficult, if not impossible.
 Despite my efforts to address the problem with bodywork and yoga, the numbness got worse.
 About a year into this chronic pain, I woke up hourly with viselike gripping sensations in both of my hands.
 For three weeks, I spent the early-morning hours pacing and shaking my hands until the pain subsided.
 This prolonged lack of sleep led to my lowest point yet: I fell asleep at the wheel while driving along a winding road around a lagoon.
 My car became airborne, flew over the embankment, and landed in the low-tide mud flats 50 yards or so from the road.